mongodb/docs/source/gevent.rst

 of threads.

-When shutting down, if your application calls :meth:`~gevent.hub.Hub.join` on Gevent's :class:`~gevent.hub.Hub` without first terminating these background greenlets, the call to :meth:`~gevent.hub.Hub.join` blocks indefinitely.
-You therefore **must close or dereference** any active :class:`~pymongo.mongo_client.MongoClient` before exiting.
+When shutting down, if your application calls :meth:`~gevent.hub.Hub.join` on Gevent's :py:class`~gevent.hub.Hub` without first terminating these background greenlets, the call to :meth:`~gevent.hub.Hub.join` blocks indefinitely.
+You therefore **must close or dereference** any active :py:class`~pymongo.mongo_client.MongoClient` before exiting.

 An example solution to this issue in some application frameworks is a signal handler to end background greenlets when your application receives SIGHUP: